carrot2/carrot2/README.md

   and open the documentation at [localhost:8080/doc/](http://localhost:8080/doc/) or JavaDoc API reference [localhost:8080/javadoc/](http://localhost:8080/javadoc/).

-* Some information is published on this project's [wiki pages](https://github.com/carrot2/carrot2/wiki).
+* Additional information is published on the project's [wiki pages](https://github.com/carrot2/carrot2/wiki).